optozorax/unasanu/content/en/index.md

 As you can see, the possible options range from extremely pleasant and interesting, neutral and entertaining, to universes filled with infinite suffering.
 It's the universes with suffering that I find displeasing, and I wish that there could be a way to prohibit them from existing, but alas, even a god does not have that power.
 It's a distressing realization that some versions of me will have to undergo these experiences.

-## Gradual Fading of Consciousness
+## Gradual fading of consciousness

 In [\[18\]], Tegmark asserts that the possibility of death does indeed exist: your consciousness must gradually fade away, much like with Alzheimer's disease.
 In this case, if such a consciousness finds itself in another universe after "death," its bearer will not feel anything or will experience feelings similar to those in life.